 While strength, is the most important component to safely performing butterfly pull-ups, mobility is also important.
 We’ll test your shoulder mobility with the back-to-wall shoulder flexion test.

 Sit with your back flat on a wall and legs crossed in front of your body.
 Hold a PVC pipe with a shoulder-width grip and palms facing down.
 Lift your arms up with elbows staying completely straight.
 Can you touch your arms to the wall?
 Repeat with your palms facing up.
 If you can’t touch with both versions of this test, addressing shoulder mobility will be important for developing butterfly pull-up technique.

 If you fail this shoulder mobility test, then we suggest running through out Overhead Mobility Overhaul program prior to working on BPUs.
 This plan will help you gain the appropriate amount of shoulder mobility to hit proper positions as your develop your gymnastics strength.

 For more help improving your mobility, check out our FREE Ultimate Mobility Checklist!

 The Best Drills to Learn Butterfly Pull-up Technique

 One of our favorite drills for beginners learning butterfly pull-ups is the Box Butterfly Pull-Up Drill.
 This drill lets athletes slow down and unload the BPU so that they can focus on hitting proper positions.
+Pay attention to the hollow position and arch positions that Pamela discusses in this video.
 As the technique improves, they can use less leg assistance and increase speed.